United Utilities provide water to households and businesses in the North West. They also take away and treat the North West's waste water.

 We charge for monitoring services.
 We also pass on the cost of the laboratory analysis, at cost, to the supply owner, up to a maximum of £500.
 If the analysis costs more than £500, we will cover the difference.

-For more information about private water supplies visit the Private Water Supplies website
+For more information about private water supplies visit the Drinking Water Inspectorate website